ggcarrots/python-carrots/source/going_further.rst

     Although important, style rules are just guidelines.
 They are not laws!
-Although is advised, especially for a beginner developer, to follow those rules, seasoned programmers tend to compromise between strict rule obedience and their work routine (consistency with surrounding code) or making the code less readable (_beautiful is better than ugly_ and _Readability counts_).
-Know when to break rules, or, in the words of PEP8 itself, _A Foolish Consistency is the Hobgoblin of Little Minds_
+Although is advised, especially for a beginner developer, to follow those rules, seasoned programmers tend to compromise between strict rule obedience and their work routine (consistency with surrounding code) or making the code less readable (*Beautiful is better than ugly* and *Readability counts*).
+Know when to break rules, or, in the words of PEP8 itself, *A Foolish Consistency is the Hobgoblin of Little Minds*.

 * Use meaningful naming conventions.
 Don't use one or two letter variable names unless it's obvious or inline with other conventions
 * Use 4 spaces per indentation level